ray-project/ray/doc/source/ray-overview/use-cases.rst

 #.
 If your data is not in a supported format, use Ray Core (:ref:`Tutorial <mmt-core>`) for custom applications.
 This is an advanced option and requires and understanding of :ref:`design patterns and anti-patterns <core-patterns>`.
 #.
 If you have a large preprocessing pipeline, you can use the Ray Data library to train multiple models (:ref:`Tutorial <mmt-datasets>`).

+Learn more about many model training with the following resources.
 ..
 TODO
   Add link to many model training blog.